KohaAloha/are-we-flying/README.md

 Who knew?

-(But mostly, MSFS only runs on Windows, so it's not like you can even run this on a different OS and have it... work)
+(But mostly, MSFS only runs on Windows, so if you want to connect to MSFS, you're going to be in Windows anyway)

 ### Okay look we need to talk